ekaanshkhosla/RAG_FAU/README.md

 - **Design** a RAG-based chatbot system that integrates public (websites, PDFs) and private (anonymized emails) data sources.
 - **Develop** a retrieval pipeline that efficiently indexes and fetches relevant information using vector-based search and contrastive learning.
 - **Deploy** a generative model (LLM) to generate accurate and coherent responses grounded in retrieved content.
-- **Evaluate** system performance using both manual inspection and automated metrics such as [RAGAS](https://huggingface.co/spaces/RAGAS/ragas-space).

 ## Installation & Setup